johentsch/performed-midi-dataset/README.md

 To export labels: File -> Export -> Labels : `ann_quant_cleaned.txt`

 Test it, but don't work on it yet, because I need to figure out why it doesn't work for some authors.
+Test it, but don't work on it yet, because I need to figure out why it doesn't work for some authors.